tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

      USA, United States, United States of America
      ```

-     The rule expands the search to all equivalent terms.
-For example, the search query "USA" will be expanded to "USA" OR "United States" OR "United States of America".
+     The rule expands the search to all equivalent terms or phrases.
+For example, a search document that contains `USA` will match on queries that contain the terms or phrases `USA`, `"United States"`, or `"United States of America"`.

-  2. Explicit mapping is denoted by an arrow "=>".
+  1. Explicit mapping is denoted by an arrow "=>".
 When specified, a term sequence of a search query that matches the left-hand side of "=>" will be replaced with the alternatives on the right-hand side.

      ```json
-     Washington, Wash., WA => WA
+     USA, U.S.A., U.S., United States, United States of America => USA
      ```

-     Given the rule, the search queries "Washington", "Wash." or "WA" will all be rewritten to "WA".
-Explicit mapping only applies in the direction specified and does not rewrite the query "WA" to "Washington" in this case.
+     Given the rule, the search queries `U.S.` or `"United States"` will all be rewritten to `USA`.
+Explicit mapping only applies in the direction specified and does not rewrite the query `USA` to `"United States"` in this case.

+     If phrase queries are counter-intuitive to your users, you could break up the phrase into individual terms:

+     ```json
+     USA, U.S.A., U.S., United, States, America => USA
+     ```

 ###  <a name="bkmk_encryption"> Encryption Key  </a>